arun-curriculum/Code-for-Non-Coders/README.md

 - Alter the CSS file to use a Google Fonts font.
 You will need to use the `font-family` CSS property.
 - Bonus: Use CSS to change the background color of the page.
 Experiment with using images as backgrounds as well.
 - Double Bonus: Review the CSS `transition` property documentation and try to create a small animation anywhere on the form.
 An example may be to highlight a border around a form field when it is clicked.

+##Introduction to JavaScript

+#####JavaScript
+- JavaScript helps with page interactions such as animations and dynamic loading of content.
+- Datatypes
+- Variables
+- Functions
+	- Return
+- Alerts
+- Arrays
+- Loops - FOR loop

 ##JavaScript Game Lab
 - [TicTacToe](https://github.com/arsood/TicTacToe)